-Note that if you are arriving back and one of a couple is neither an Australian citizen or permanent resident then you may purchase residential property without (FIRB) approval on a joint tenancy basis, but one or two years.
+If you are arriving back and one of a couple is neither an Australian citizen or permanent resident then you may purchase residential property without (FIRB) approval on a joint tenancy basis, but additional stamp duty surcharges may apply in relation to half the value of the property.

+In many overseas situations individuals will not have access to a local mortgage until they have established a credit score, and this can often take one or two years.
 That is not the current situation in Australia and expats returning to employment in Australia should be able to access mortgages within one or two months after arrival - when supporting employment contracts and payslips are available.
-Much will depend on personal circumstances so please make contact to confirm your situation - our brokers have access to almost all Australia mortgages and the service is free - the banks pay broker costs in Australia.
+Much will depend on personal circumstances so please make contact to confirm your situation - our brokers have access to almost all Australia mortgages and the service is free

+- the banks pay all broker costs in Australia.